HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Course Guide.md

 All of the resources in this course can be found in the course pack.
 The course pack includes:

 - **Lecture Notes** - You'll find these in the PDF file called *textbook.pdf*.
+Markdown Versions are also available
 - **Lecture Videos** - There's a link to the youtube playlist here.
-If you want the master copies (not really super high quality but they're uncompressed version, you can find it here.)
+If you want the master copies I cant really put it in the course pack since it's too big.
+But if you want them just ask me.
+- **Lab Exercises** - You'll find these in the PDF file called *textbook.pdf*.
+Markdown versions are also available
-- **Lab Exercise guides** - Not really lab exercises since you'll be doing it at home, You can find them on the textbook as well.
+- **Lab Exercise Files** - Files for the lab exercises and examples I used in the videos
 - **Some sample code** - Some code that I use in class
 - **PowerPoint Presentations** - will not really be useful since the lecture notes are way more detailed
 - **Installs for Haskell, Prolog and Python** - Includes instructions for installation